zinic/sjmx/README.md

-#Stupid JMX#
+#Smart JMX#

 ###What is it?###

-Stupid JMX is a stupid simple JMX command line utilitiy.
-It doesn't really serve much of a prupose but the code behind it is cool, I promise.
+Smart JMX is a JMX command line utilitiy that aims to be a configurable JMX proxy that's extensible via Jython MBean filter scripts.

 ###Um alright... how do I use it?###